michalkordyzon/michalkordyzon/README.md

 ## Hi there 👋

 ## 🔭 Currently I’m working on:
-- NLP & AI alignment.
+- NLP, Generative AI & AI alignment.
 - risk analysis for banking.